lfaucheux/PyOKNN/README.md

 ## Installation

-We are going to use a package management system used to install and manage software packages written in Python, namely [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)).
+We are going to use a package management system to install and manage software packages written in Python, namely [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)).
 Open a session in your OS shell prompt and type

     pip install pyoknn

-Or using a non python-builtin approach, namely [git](https://git-scm.com/downloads),
+Or using a non-python-builtin approach, namely [git](https://git-scm.com/downloads),

     git clone git://github.com/lfaucheux/PyOKNN.git
     cd PyOKNN